ZharikovaES/Covid-19/README.md

 - JQVmap (plugin for creating a political map);
 - FontAwesome;
 - scroll by anchors;
-- animated header;
+- animated menu of header.
-- adaptive.